johnathanchiu/jpeg-compressor/README.md

 Furthermore, this algorithm is theoretical, 1. there may be bugs and 2. no OS can unwrap a bz2 file and decompress automatically into a viewable image.
 You need to use the provided decompressor to decode the specific sequence of values.

-Like I mentioned, this is a completely novel compression algorithm.
+Like mentioned, this is a completely novel compression algorithm.

 # Future Works